 While macOS Mojave will give you two options — Dark and Light, Catalina adds support for Auto Dark Mode on top.
 If you set appearance to Auto, your Mac will automatically enable Light Mode in the daytime and Dark Mode in the nighttime.

-Dark Mode on Mac before Catalina
+Dark Mode on Mac before Mojave

 If you’re using an older version of macOS — the one that came before Mojave and Catalina — there are ways to darken your screen as well.
 This is not going to be a full-featured dark theme, but definitely worth trying if you work in dark spaces.